MikeEdinger/BramandatSamrathan/content/index.md

 ![[BramandatSamrathanview.webp]]

 Welcome to the campaign web page.
-The most recent can be found here: [[2024.08.05 - The Universal Language Isn't Common, it's Conga]].
+The most recent can be found here: [[2024.08.11 - Hot Gallop Summer]].

 You may need to use the following to navigate on mobile
 [NPCs](https://bramandatsamrathan.pages.dev/NPCs/)